LabyStudio/paintdotjs/README.md

 - Selection tools: lasso, rectangle select
 - Transform tools: move, rotate, resize (rectangle selections)

-> Note: Rotation of rectangle selections is currently unstable, and performance for large selections is a work in progress.
+> ⚠️ Note: Selections transformation is currently unstable, and performance for large selections is a work in progress.

 ---